isomerpages/ogp/_about-us/eng/stanley.md

     HAS
     Sync
     Touchpoint
-accomplishments: >-
+accomplishments: >
-  Stabilising Postman codebase and reworking release process

-  Improving system observability for the Postman application
+  * Worked to stabilise Postman codebase and reworked release process to improving system observability for the Postman application

-  Improving system capacity for Postman in terms of message sending throughput, callback load handling, and report generation
+  * Improved system capacity for Postman in terms of message sending throughput, callback load handling, and report generation

-  Campaign management feature for Postman
+  * Campaign management feature for Postman

-  Unsubscription enhancement for Postman
-quote: Nothing is better than going home to family and eating good food and relaxing
+quote: The family is one of nature’s masterpieces.
 linkedinId: ""

 ---